error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 **What This Breakthrough Means:**

-1. **SEG Works:** Not "might work" or "could work" - it **demonstrably works** at 97.9% accuracy with appropriate data
+1. **SSZ Works:** Not "might work" or "could work" - it **demonstrably works** at 97.9% accuracy with appropriate data
 2. **Data Format is Critical:** The 51% → 97.9% jump proves that **what you measure** must match **what the model predicts**
-3. **ESO Archive is the Gold Standard:** For SEG validation, prioritize ESO spectroscopic observations
+3. **ESO Archive is the Gold Standard:** For SSZ validation, prioritize ESO spectroscopic observations
 4. **φ-Geometry is Mandatory:** Without φ, there is no model (0% success); with φ, near-perfect performance
-5. **Photon Sphere is Optimal:** SEG excels at r ≈ 2-3 r_s (100% success) where φ-geometry naturally applies
+5. **Photon Sphere is Optimal:** SSZ excels at r ≈ 2-3 r_s (100% success) where φ-geometry naturally applies

 **From "Interesting Framework" to "Empirically Validated Predictor":**

-These results transition SEG from a speculative theoretical framework to an empirically validated gravitational redshift predictor operating at world-class accuracy levels - **when tested against physically compatible observations**.
+These results transition SSZ from a speculative theoretical framework to an empirically validated gravitational redshift predictor operating at world-class accuracy levels - **when tested against physically compatible observations**.

 ---